The professional peak and the void you did not see in the contract

-Modern capitalism has dressed labor exploitation in the guise of freedom, convincing young women that success means postponing motherhood until reaching the top.
-But upon arrival, many are met with an existential void that no promotion can fill.
+Modern capitalism has dressed labor exploitation in the guise of freedom, convincing young women that success consists of postponing motherhood until reaching the top.
+But upon arrival, many encounter an existential void that no promotion can fill.
 The uncomfortable question is whether that pact with progress was actually a contract with nothingness.

 The algorithm of emptiness: how productivity devours vital time 🕳️